Biology Courses

 BIOL B317 Evolution and Medicine

 An opportunity to apply evolutionary thinking to the prevention and treatment of human disease.
 Course themes include: pathogen evolution; evolution of defense mechanisms; reproductive medicine; cancer as an evolutionary process; disease-associated allele frequencies in populations; individual health versus population health.
 A problem-based seminar course with a focus on the primary research literature.
 Three hours of course meetings per week.
-Prerequisite: Required: BIOL 110 or 111 or permission of instructor.
-At least one of the following courses is recommended but not required: BIOL 201 (Genetics), BIOL 206 (Genomics), or BIOL 236 (Evolution).
+Prerequisite: Required: BIOL 110 or 111 and any 200-level course in Biology.
+At least one of the following courses is recommended but not required: BIOL 201 (Genetics), BIOL 206 (Genomics), BIOL 215 (Biostatistics with R) or BIOL 236 (Evolution).

 Course does not meet an Approach